Big Toe Joint, Hammer Toe & Bunionette Problems:

 - The ligaments across the bottom of the big toe joint can be strained or damaged.

 - This can also cause cartilage damage to the joint.

-- There are many different stages of turf toe, some can feel in a couple weeks, some even keep NFL players out for an entire season!
+- There are many different stages of turf toe.
+Some can feel in a couple of weeks.
+Some even keep NFL players out for an entire season!

-- The picture below depicts exactly what turf toe looks like.
+- The picture below depicts exactly what the turf toe looks like.